ansibleteam1337/ansible/README.md

 ### TODO

+* Back up `Lapkitty` to a raw iamge file and install `Windows 10 Professional` and `Fedora 31`
-* Create the `kittystor` _Ansible Playbook_ for housing the snapRAID and MergerFS configuration.
+* Create the `kittystor` _Ansible Playbook_ for creating the snapRAID and MergerFS configuration.
-* Create the `base` _Ansible Playbook_ for the other hosts/VM guests to run off of while maintaining an immutable environment.
+* Create the `base` _Ansible Playbook_ for preparing and bootstraping the bare-metal server configuration
 * Back up up and reinstall Windows 10 as both KVM guest using _Vagrant_ as well as possible dual-boot option.
 * Create the `workstation` _Ansible Playbook_ and start messing around with various window managers, and setting up home-base.
 * Create script for passing off GPU to whichever VM guest is running with preference for Windows 10 if both are running.